lepinkainen/hovimestari/README.md

 ## Architecture

-The application follows a clean, modular architecture:
+The application follows a clean, modular architecture with a focus on simplicity and extensibility.
+For detailed technical information about the project structure, components, and implementation details, please refer to [PROJECT_CONTEXT.md](PROJECT_CONTEXT.md).

-- **Database**: A single SQLite table stores all memories
-- **Importers**: Components that fetch data from external sources and store them as memories
-- **LLM Client**: Interfaces with Google's Gemini API to generate human-like text
-- **Brief Generator**: Creates daily briefs based on relevant memories
-- **CLI**: Command-line interface for interacting with the system

 ## Getting Started